 You should find you have fewer problems with most insects this month.
 As the temperatures cool down, so does insect activity.

-You may notice caterpillar activity, but they are mostly done eating and are looking for places to pupate.
+You may notice caterpillar activity, but they are mostly done eating and are looking for places to pupate, so please leave them alone.
+Today’s caterpillars are tomorrow’s butterflies.

 Fun Fall Gardening Events in October

 October is a big month for plant sales.
-There are so many, you may have to choose.
-Plant sales held this month in Tucson include:
+There are so many, you may have to choose!
+Plant sales usually held this month in southern Arizona include:

 - Tohono Chul Plant Sale